woohoolabs/yin/README.md

 ##### Documents for error responses

 An `AbstractErrorDocument` can be used to create reusable documents for error responses.
-It also requires the same abstract methods to be implemented as the successful ones, but additionally an `addError()` method  can be used to include error items to it.
+It also requires the same abstract methods to be implemented as the successful ones, but additionally an `addError()` method can be used to include error items.

 ```php
 /** @var AbstractErrorDocument $errorDocument */